juni2003/Flappy-Bird-2-player-game/README.md

 ./flappy_bird
 ```
 ##💖 Support the Project
-Give this repo a ⭐ if you find it valuable!
+Give this repo a star ⭐ if you find it valuable!